 This doctrine has a major flaw.
 What is it?

-It does not seek whether the laws made by Parliament is fair, just and not arbitrary.
+It does not seek whether the laws made by Parliament are fair, just, and not arbitrary.

 Case 2: Due Process of Law

-Due process of law doctrine not only checks if there is a law to deprive the life and personal liberty of a person but also see if the law made is fair, just and not arbitrary.
+Due process of law doctrine not only checks if there is a law to deprive the life and personal liberty of a person but also sees if the law made is fair, just, and not arbitrary.

-If SC finds that any law as not fair, it will declare it as null and void.
-This doctrine provides for more fair treatment of individual rights.
+If SC finds that any law is not fair, it will declare it null and void.
+This doctrine provides for a more fair treatment of individual rights.

-Under due process, it is the legal requirement that the state must respect all of the legal rights that are owed to a person and laws that states enact must conform to the laws of the land like – fairness, fundamental rights, liberty etc. It also gives the judiciary to access fundamental fairness, justice, and liberty of any legislation.
+Under due process, it is the legal requirement that the state must respect all of the legal rights that are owed to a person, and laws that the state enacts must conform to the laws of the land like – fairness, fundamental rights, liberty, etc. It also gives the judiciary to access fundamental fairness, justice, and liberty of any legislation.

 The difference in layman’s terms is as below: Due Process of Law = Procedure Established by Law + The procedure should be fair and just and not arbitrary.